 - Add Black pepper powder and salt followed by dried parsley and garlic powder, and stir occasionally.

-- Lower the flame and add Crabs and green chilli and shallow fry for a minute.
+- Lower the flame and add Crabs and green chili and shallow fry for a minute.

 - At this point add fresh cream and mix thoroughly.